-The data memory system consists of on-core-complex data and the ports in the U54 Core Complex memory map, shown in Section 4.2.
-The on-core-complex data memory consists of a 32 KiB L1 data cache and 256 KiB L2 cache.
-A design cannot have both data cache and DTIM, and the data cache is not reconfigurable like the instruction cache.
+The data memory system consists of on-core-complex data and the ports in the U74 Core Complex memory map, shown in Section 4.2.
+The on-core-complex data memory consists of a 32 KiB L1 data cache and 128 KiB L2 cache.
+A design cannot have both data cache and DTIM.